igorbragaia/algorithms/README.md

 **Deep dive**

+Users login/logout flow
-- Users login/logout flow: subscribe user status and what servers is managing him at distributed cache; if server that's managing him dies, a new one can be got and just updating distributed cache is enough to garantee workflow keep working; if user dies, last time it has been online can be seen at distributed cache;
+- Subscribe user status and what servers is managing him at distributed cache; if server that's managing him dies, a new one can be got and just updating distributed cache is enough to garantee workflow keep working; if user dies, last time it has been online can be seen at distributed cache;

- Messages workflow:
+ Messages workflow
- - Let's suppose you have userA online and server N1 managing him as well as userB and server N2; If userA wants to send a message to userB, then it sends a message to Load Balancer which redirects traffic to N1; then N1 persists message to database; check N1 checks at distributed cache if userB is online and what server is managing him; if userB is online, N1 sends a message to server that manages userB then this server sends a message to userB through a WebSocket request; if userB if offline, just flag this user has unread messages and when userB gets online, server notifyees all unread table and updates distributed cache as well;
+ - Let's suppose you have userA online and server N1 managing him as well as userB and server N2; If userA wants to send a message to userB, then it sends a message to Load Balancer which redirects traffic to N1; then N1 persists message to database; then N1 checks at distributed cache if userB is online and what server is managing him; if userB is online, N1 sends a message to server that manages userB then this server sends a message to userB through a websocket request; if userB if offline, just flag this user has unread messages and when userB gets online, server notifyees this user with all unread messages and updates distributed cache as well;